 The underlying MRI image volumes had a resolution of 256 x 256 x 128 voxels.
 They were created with a Siemens Magnetom, using Fast Low Angle Shot Imaging (FLASH) and Fast Imaging with Steady-state Precession (FISP) sequences.
-The original gray values as well as the first principal component of the Karhunen-Loeve transform (KL-TR) are shown on the cut planes, emphasizing different aspects of the pathology.
+The original gray values as well as the first principal component of the Karhunen-Loeve transform (KL-TR) are mapped on the cut planes, emphasizing different aspects of the pathology.

 This work was awarded the DAGM Price 1987 of the German Association for Pattern Recognition.